kfatehi/blog/_posts/2013-11-13-npm-mirror.md

 This tutorial is my version of [this other tutorial](http://clock.co.uk/tech-blogs/how-to-create-a-private-npmjs-repository).

-First off make sure you have a large enough disk drive, I'll update once it has completed but I think at least 256GB will be the minimum requirement.
+First off make sure you have a large enough disk drive, currently my estimation based on the progress is that the total registry size is somewhere around 60 GB.
+I've used a 250GB SSD just to be safe and somewhat future-proof.

 # Install & Configure CouchDB